crobinson42/event-sky/README.md

 ## Event Sky (event-sky)
-An event aggregate utility for front-end apps.
+An event pub/sub aggregate utility for javascript apps.

-When designing front-end apps it's best to keep modules/features loosely coupled.
-A great method for accomplishing this is events.
+When designing javascript apps it's best to keep modules/features loosely coupled.
+A great method for accomplishing this is events via publish/subscribe handlers.
 "Event Sky" was designed to help your apps work without knowing about eachother by utilizing the events with Event Sky.

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com)